vbauer/jackdaw/README.md

 To generated safe and well-coded comparator, you have to write a lot of boilerplate code.
 **@JComparator** annotation allows to simplify this situation.
 To generate reverse order comparator, use parameter `reverse`.
+By default, all generated comparators are thread-safe.
+Use `nullable` parameter to generate not thread-safe comparators..

 There are several ways to generate comparator or group of comparators.
 It depends on the annotation location: